3 key takeaways

 - Storing an entire career history and downloading unlimited resumes for free

-- Customizing unlimited resumes for each opportunity
+- Customizing unlimited resumes for each job application

 - Keeping track of job applications and unlimited resume versions